Thanks for stopping by!

-I created The Happy Pelvis to be a platform to educate, increase awareness and support women who are going through their own pelvic pain or chronic illness journey.
+I created The Happy Pelvis to be a platform to educate, increase awareness and support others who are going through their own pelvic pain or chronic illness journey.
 Since starting my blog and Instagram in 2018, I am now able to support and educate thousands of pelvic pain and chronic illness warriors around the world.

 I’ve heard from way too many other women, just like me, who have gone through years of unexplained pain and have had doctors downplay their symptoms.

 So listen up, all of you chronic pelvic pain warriors…

 Your pain is real.
 You know your body better than anyone else.
 You should never let a doctor make you feel like your pain isn’t real.
 If you know something is wrong and your doctor is failing in their duty to help you, you should seek a second, third, fourth, or however many opinions you need.
 You will eventually find a doctor that empathizes and see’s your pain for what it is, pain.
 Not anxiety.

 On thehappypelvis.ca and The Happy Pelvis instagram , I share my personal health journey, pelvic health related content as well as honest and relatable posts about living with chronic illness.
 If it is not backed by a reputable source or something I personally would not use, I won’t put in on the blog.

 I truly hope that The Happy Pelvis blog can inspire and motivate you to learn to love your pelvis + take control of your health.

 Feel free to look around and be a part of my journey as I spend my time living a happy, and almost healthy life.

 Below are some links to blog posts that might interest you: